hschwentner/hschwentner.io/docs/domain-driven-refactorings/index.md

 # Domain-Driven Refactorings

+Many legacy system suffers from model anemia, from being a big ball if mud, or from bad team organization.
+Most of them suffer from a combination of these diseases.
+Domain-Driven Design can help transform such systems into a healthier state.

 In [@Fowler2019] many standard refactorings are described; [@Kerievsky20XX] shows how to refactor the patterns from [@Gamma1995].
 On this page, I'm collecting refactorings that help to introduce patterns originally described in [@Evans2004], [@Fowler2004], and others.
 The catalog is split into three categories: